What do you do?

 We're open from 9am to 5.30pm Monday to Friday and aim to respond to standard, free of charge, enquiries within 24-hours (not counting weekends and Bank Holidays).

 For a faster response, we offer an express 4-working hour turnaround service at a cost of £204 (£170 + VAT @20%) for advertisers, agencies and other intermediaries.
 If your enquiry isn't suitable for an express response, or we are otherwise unable to respond within 4-working hours, we'll refund you promptly.

 Media owners can request a faster response without charge, but should submit a standard request and contact the team to check the feasibility of providing this within the preferred deadline.

 Is your service confidential?

-The advice we give is confidential to the enquirer, although the ASA will be made aware of it if they receive any complaints on related content.
-We will not usually discuss advice given to a particular enquirer with another person unless they can demonstrate to us that they work for the same company or are otherwise closely linked to the original enquirer and were provided with a copy of the advice we have already given.
+The advice we give is confidential to the enquirer, but the ASA will be made aware of it if they receive any complaints on related content.
+We will not usually discuss advice given to a particular enquirer with any other person unless they can demonstrate to us that they work for the same company or are otherwise closely linked to the original enquirer, and were provided with a copy of the advice we had already given.

 Although the team will not sign any non-disclosure agreements or confidentially contracts, we will treat in confidence any genuinely private or secret material supplied unless the Courts or officials acting within their statutory powers compel its disclosure.